Unsynx/course_site/README.md

-# Nik's Mkaer Guide Website
+# Nik's Maker Guide Website

-This site is intended to help people new to makerspaces learn the skills they need.
+This site is intended to help people new to makerspaces learn "maker skills" that will allow them to design and manufactor anything they can imagine.